jcleigh/dotnet-core-mixed-versions-example/README.md

 # dotnet-core-mixed-versions-example
-Mixing .NET Core 2.1 and 3.1 for [REDACTED] purposes
+Mixing .NET Core 2.1, 2.2, and 3.1 for GitHub Copilot modernization purposes